 - 4.9 There is a high concentration of designated sites and a wide range of biodiversity interest surrounding the nominated site, including nationally important SSSIs and European designated sites.
-Further information on the European designated sites and their current condition is given in the separate HRA Report for Sizewell. - 4.10 Sizewell lies to the south of the Minsmere to Walberswick Heaths and Marshes SAC, which is also recognised as a SPA for birds and a Ramsar21 wetland site.
-The Minsmere to Walberswick European designated areas are protected for their coastal and estuarine habitats and important breeding and wintering bird populations. - 4.11 Other European protected areas within close proximity which could be potentially impacted upon from the development of the nominated site include http://www.airquality.co.uk/archive/laqm/laqm.php [accessed 03 March 2009] 19 Environment Agency: State of the Environment - Eastern England [online] available:
+Further information on the European designated sites and their current condition is given in the separate HRA Report for Sizewell. - 4.10 Sizewell lies to the south of the Minsmere to Walberswick Heaths and Marshes SAC, which is also recognised as a SPA for birds and a Ramsar22 wetland site.
+The Minsmere to Walberswick European designated areas are protected for their coastal and estuarine habitats and important breeding and wintering bird populations.

-18 UK Air Quality Archive (online) available:
+19 UK Air Quality Archive (online) available: